benhar-dev/github-convert-pptx-to-pdf-release-action/README.md

 You will see a new release is made with a zip file containing the pptx files as pdf.

+## Error: Resource not accessible by integration

+Depending on your GitHub Settings you may need to enable action privileges.

+1. Go to Settings > Actions > General
+2. Scroll down to Workflow permissions
+3. Select "Read and write permissions"
+4. Click Save

 ## Code Snippet

 ```yml